Photo response non-uniformity

 Photo response non-uniformity, pixel response non-uniformity, or PRNU, is a form of fixed-pattern noise related to digital image sensors, as used in cameras and optical instruments.
 Both CCD and CMOS sensors are two-dimensional arrays of photosensitive cells, each broadly corresponding to an image pixel.
 Due to the non-uniformity of image sensors, each cell responds with a different voltage level when illuminated with a uniform light source, and this leads to luminance inaccuracy at the pixel level.

+Forensic use

+The PRNU of a device's imaging sensor is unique to that device.
+It creates a non-changing, unique noise pattern, which is embedded in the pixels of each photo.
+PRNU-based identification of a photo's source (i.e., a specific camera) is possible even when the resulting picture has been heavily post-processed and manipulated.

+Metrology camera corrections

-High-end and metrology camera vendors tend to characterise this non-uniformity during instrument manufacture.
+High-end and metrology camera vendors tend to characterize this non-uniformity during instrument manufacture.
 The sensor is illuminated with a standardized light source and a two-dimensional table of correction factors is generated.
 This table is either carried in camera non-volatile memory and dynamically applied to the image on each capture, or ships with the camera to be applied by an external image processing and correcting pipeline.